cosmic-community/stock-market-dashboard/README.md

 > Make an app that lets me input a stock symbol and get a summary of financial data.
 Include a table and chart tracking the stock price and other key financial information.
 Use data from Yahoo Finance and let me download the table data as a CSV.
 Design it with a dark theme and interactive charts.

-The app has been tailored to work with your existing Cosmic content structure and includes all the features requested above.
+The app has been updated to use free data sources and includes demo data for immediate functionality without requiring API keys.

 ## Technologies